accessibility-luxembourg/accessibilite.public.lu/content/en/news/2024-01-26-charge-dispro.md

 <script src="../../../../content/fr/news/2024-01-26-charge-dispro.js"></script>
 <h2>From year to year, a less disproportionate burden?</h2>
-<h3>How have accessibility statements on the issue of disproportionate burden evolved over the past three years?</h3>
+<h3>What has been the evolution of accessibility statements on the issue of disproportionate burden in three years?</h3>
 <hr>
 <div class="intro">
     <p>Public bodies may exempt certain content published online from the accessibility rules on the grounds of "disproportionate burden" when it is "reasonably impossible to make a content or feature accessible".
 This wording takes into account the costs that would have to be incurred in relation to the estimated benefit for people with disabilities.</p>